IHH (Turkish NGO): Freeing Czech tourists in Pakistan, March 2015

 As reported on 28 March 2015, the IHH secured the release of two Czech tourists, Antonie Chrástecká and Hana Humpálová, following two months of intense negotiations.
 They were kidnapped near Taftan, Pakistan, by an al Qaeda-linked armed group on 13 March 2013, while travelling overland from Europe to India.

 Political activity within Turkey and connections to Turkish elite

 The New York Times reported that IHH assisted Erdogan in 2010 elections, specifically with the conservative Muslim vote.
 The New York Times also reported that IHH was close to the elite in Turkey.

-The IHH has repeatedly supported the reconversion of the Hagia Sophia, a former Christian Cathedral which was converted into a Mosque after the Ottoman conquest of Istanbul and is now a Museum and a UNESCO World Heritage Site, into a Mosque, and in 2015 IHH organised and led political rallies in Istanbul, in an effort to support its cause.
+The IHH has repeatedly supported the reconversion of the Hagia Sophia, a former Christian cathedral which was converted into a mosque after the Ottoman conquest of Istanbul and is now a museum and a UNESCO World Heritage Site, into a mosque, and in 2015 IHH organised and led political rallies in Istanbul, in an effort to support its cause.

-IHH was accused in a bipartisan bill by Congress of being a member of the Union of Good.